JasperArends/SpmZID_Rcode/README.md

 **DEMO.R**
 Example of how the estimators can be used given a data set and how a simulation study can be initialised.

+**asymptotics.R**
+Analyse the asymptotic behaviour or our estimator using bootstrap and a Monte-Carlo simulation.

 **bounds.R**
 Functions for the computation and estimatation of bounds on zero-inflated continuous and discrete random variables.